Our Team

 • Executive Director

 • Julie Cooper is the Executive Director of the Baker Institute for Children with Hearing Loss.
 She founded the Listen to Me!
 Conference at Stanford University in 2009 and continues to guide its growth in California, Hawai‘i, and internationally.
-Julie also leads the Hear Kenya Initiative, which brings together global partners to deliver medical and audiology supplies, expand professional training, and launch Kenya’s first teletherapy program for children with hearing loss.
+Julie also leads the Hear Kenya Initiative, which unites global partners to deliver medical and audiology supplies, expand professional training, and launch Kenya’s first teletherapy program for children with hearing loss.
 Previously, Julie served as the speech-language pathologist on Stanford’s Cochlear Implant Team (2008–2013) and has provided listening and spoken language (LSL) therapy at the Weingarten Children’s Center since 2007.
-She holds a BA from Calvin College, an MS in Speech-Language Pathology from the University of North Carolina at Chapel Hill, and certification as a Listening and Spoken Language Specialist in auditory-verbal therapy.
+She holds an MS in Speech-Language Pathology from the University of North Carolina at Chapel Hill and certification as a Listening and Spoken Language Specialist in auditory-verbal therapy.
 Julie is most inspired by the resilience of families and the joy of seeing children with hearing loss learn to speak, connect, and thrive.

 • Caroline-Montgomery-zoomed-in